 If the union and management can’t agree on a resolution, the case may become a formal grievance.
-When a grievance is filed, a team of SGEU staff carefully reviews the merits of the grievance and makes a recommendation whether to proceed onto the next step.
+When a grievance is filed, a team of SGEU staff and elected members carefully review the merits of the grievance and makes a recommendation whether to proceed onto the next step.

 In a unionized workplace, filing a grievance when your employer is not honoring the contract is a key aspect of on-the-job problem-solving.
 SGEU is here to ensure all involved in the process work to resolve the grievance with professionalism and respect.

-Your collective agreement outlines a fair, step-by-step process which sets timelines and procedures for resolving grievances.
+Your collective agreement outlines a fair, step-by-step process which sets out procedures for resolving grievances.
 It is very important to file a grievance as soon as possible because your right to file a grievance expires after the defined time limit set out in your collective agreement.

 A steward or the union will file a grievance on your behalf and help you understand more about the process.
-If you believe you have been wrongfully treated at work because of a breach of the collective agreement or federal or provincial labour legislation, contact your steward immediately.
+If you believe a breach of your collective agreement or labour legislation has occured, contact your steward immediately.

 Your Rights at Work